- Collection Overview

 2010-2016 additions were processed and integrated into the existing finding aid by Kelly Bolding in June 2016, with assistance from Kristine Gift (GS).
 Finding aid updated by Kelly Bolding in June 2016.

 2018-2021 additions were minimally processed and added to the existing finding aid as a separate Additional Papers series by Kelly Bolding in July 2021.
-Finding aid updated by Kelly Bolding in July and August 2021.
+Finding aid updated by Kelly Bolding in July, August, and December 2021.
+Born-digital materials were processed by Kelly Bolding in December 2021.

 Access & Use